CallmeNavin/callmenavin.github.io/README.md

 ## 1. Featured Industrial Case Studies

+### 📊 Daily Factory Reporting & Decision Support System

+Problem: Daily operational reviews relied on fragmented Excel files, manual data preparation, and complex workflows that required 30–60 minutes for factory departments of preparation each morning

+Tools: Excel · Python · Windows Task Scheduler · Power BI

+Outcome: Streamlined daily reporting preparation by combining manual data collection with automated validation and transformation workflows, reducing preparation time from up to an hour to only a few minutes

+Business Learning: Operational reporting creates the most value when teams spend less time preparing data and more time discussing decisions.

 ### 🏭 Manufacturing Drying Process Decision Support

 Problem: The process did not have a direct sensor indicating drying outcomes in real time while maintaining processing capacity and operational stability